Legendrian torus knots in lens spaces: Convex surfaces

 \subsection{Bypasses}

-Let $\Sigma$ be a convex surface in a contact $3$-manifold, a bypass for $\Sigma$ is a convex half disk $D$ with Legendrian boundary such that \begin{enumerate} \item $\partial D = \gamma_{0} \cup \gamma_{1}$, $\gamma_{0}$, $\gamma_{1}$ are two arcs that intersect at their end points, \item $D \cap \Sigma = \gamma_{0}$, \item the characteristic foliation of $D$ has three elliptic singularities along $\gamma_{0}$, two positive elliptic singularities at the end points of $\gamma_{0}$ and one negative elliptic singularity on the interior of $\gamma_{0}$, and only positive singularities along $\gamma_{1}$, alternating between positive elliptic and positive hyperbolic singularities, \item $\gamma_{0}$ intersect $\Gamma_{\Sigma}$ exactly at three elliptic singularities of $\gamma_{0}$. \end{enumerate} Figure ~\ref{bypass} is a diagram illustrating a bypass disk.
+Let $\Sigma$ be a convex surface in a contact $3$--manifold, a bypass for $\Sigma$ is a convex half disk $D$ (or $D$ with opposite orientation) with Legendrian boundary such that \begin{enumerate} \item $\partial D = \gamma_{0} \cup \gamma_{1}$ where $\gamma_{0}$, $\gamma_{1}$ are two arcs that intersect at their end points, \item $D \cap \Sigma = \gamma_{0}$, \item the characteristic foliation of $D$ has three elliptic singularities along $\gamma_{0}$, two positive elliptic singularities at the end points of $\gamma_{0}$ and one negative elliptic singularity on the interior of $\gamma_{0}$, and only positive singularities along $\gamma_{1}$, alternating between positive elliptic and positive hyperbolic singularities, \item $\gamma_{0}$ intersects $\Gamma_{\Sigma}$ exactly at the three elliptic singularities of $\gamma_{0}$. \end{enumerate} The \emph{sign} of a bypass disk is defined to be the sign of the singularity at the center of the half disk.
+Figure ~\ref{bypass} is a diagram illustrating a bypass disk.

-A dividing curve $\gamma \subset \Gamma_{\Sigma}$ is called \emph{boundary parallel} if $\gamma$ cuts off a half disk which contains no other component of $\Gamma_{\Sigma}$ in its interior.
-As the following propositions show, a boundary parallel curve allows us to find bypasses.
+A dividing curve $\gamma \subset \Gamma_{\Sigma}$ is called \emph{boundary parallel} if $\gamma$ cuts off a half disk of $\Sigma$ which contains no other component of $\Gamma_{\Sigma}$ in its interior.
+A boundary parallel dividing curve allows us to find bypasses.

+\begin{proposition} [{Honda \cite[Proposition 3.18]{Ko}}] Let $\Sigma$ be a convex surface with Legendrian boundary.
+If the dividing set $\Gamma_{\Sigma}$ contains a boundary parallel dividing curve $\gamma$, then there exists a bypass for $\Sigma$, provided that $\Sigma$ is not a disk with $\mbox{\tt tb}(\partial\Sigma) = -1$. \end{proposition}

 \begin{proposition}[{Imbalance Principle, \cite[Proposition 3.17]{Ko}}] Let $\Sigma = S^1 \times [0,1]$ be a convex annulus with Legendrian boundary embedded in a tight contact $3$-manifold.
 If $tw_{\Sigma}(S^1\times\{0\}) < tw_{\Sigma}(S^1\times\{1\}) \leq 0$, then there exists a boundary parallel curve and hence a bypass along $S^1\times\{0\}$. \end{proposition}